Lab 1: Getting to know your Mango Pi

 To light the LED, you need to apply power to the anode and complete the circuit by connecting the cathode to ground.
 The power and ground will come from the header pins on your Mango Pi.

-Follow these steps in order:
+Follow these steps:

 1. First, disconnect or switch off your Pi.

-Danger Always take care to cut power to the Pi before you fiddle with its wiring.
+Danger Always take care to cut power to the Pi before you fiddle with the wiring.
 If you leave it plugged in, power is flowing and all wires are live, which makes for a dicey situation.
 An accidental crossed wire can a short circuit, which could fry your Pi or make your laptop disable the USB port.

 $ pinout.py